Skip to Main Content

 Sometimes we don't have access to the item you want, but we have a way of getting it for you...Interlibrary Loan.
 If you don't find a link to full-text or a call number, you'll see this button:

 If you request an item using Interlibrary Loan, it will take up to 7-10 days to be received.
 When the item comes in, you will be notified by e-mail.
-Some items will be available electronically in your ILL account; others you will pick up at the Circulation desk.
+Some items will be available electronically in your ILL account; others you will pick up at the Circulation desk in Prevo Science Library.

-Login to ILLiad to enter information for a request that you need to make manually, to check the status of a request, or to request a renewal.
+Login to your Library Account to enter information for a request that you need to make manually, to check the status of a request, or to request a renewal.